sourcegraph/handbook/content/engineering/code_reviews.md

 For reviewers:

 - Reviewing code from others increases your code literacy and empathy.
-You will learn new things from how your peers write code and you will be more aware of how to write code that is easier for your reviewers to understand
+You will learn new things from how your peers write code and you will be more aware of how to write code that is easier for your reviewers to understand.
 - Reading PR descriptions increases your technical literacy and empathy.
 You will learn what makes a PR description effective and you will be more aware of how to write PR descriptions that are easier for your reviewers to understand.
 - Being a reviewer gives you the ability to share knowledge you have that others do not.
 Every person, regardless of experience level, has both something to learn and something to contribute.